Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 	-	Contour-based
 	-	**Scribble-based**
 	-	Bbox-based
+-	Comment of Graph Cut methods
+	-	GC and GrabCut work well, but only for binary segmentation and are slow for 3D
 -	Comment on CNN approaches
 	-	The main drawback of these DCNN-based methods is the requirement of a training process using either weakly or fully labeled data.